Why Instruct Us?

 When searching for a Conveyancing Specialist, the main priority for people is to instruct a legal expert who will get the job done quickly, efficiently and at a reasonable cost.

 Our team of legal experts have experience in all aspects of moving home and their knowledge of the local area assists greatly in progressing your transaction.
-Due to our conveniently located offices, you are able to meet the person dealing with your transaction and therefore having the opportunity to meet with them to discuss the process.
+Due to our conveniently located offices, you are able to meet the person dealing with your transaction and discuss the process face to face.
 We also make use of the latest technology available to us and therefore we can conduct your transaction by telephone and email, making contact easy and more convenient for you.

 What Happens Next?

 We’ve made it really easy for you to contact us by offering a free, no obligation moving home quote.

 If you are happy with the quote, instructing us to act on your behalf is easy.
 Just inform your estate agent and we will do the rest.
 We will contact you by letter or email you to explain the whole process and the next stages.
 We will keep in touch with you at every stage of the transaction and work closely with all parties involved.

 Before we begin work on your behalf, we will provide you with a cost estimate which will include all predicted costs, including searches and third-party fees.

 We will always make it clear from the outset as to the likely cost involved in your transaction and we will keep you fully informed should anything change that may affect this.